MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/findpatterns.md

 ### Standardizing Birth Years

-We now demonstrate a similar extraction and standardization operation for the birth years, but now in the pyspark environment.
+We now demonstrate a similar extraction and standardization operation for the birth years, but now in the PySpark environment.

 ```python
 sample_dates = df['BirthDate'].sample(25, random_state=0).tolist()